 Good Sleep is Gold

 “You can sleep when you’re dead.”
-This phrase is not one I’d suggest living by, should one be striving for better recovery and overall performance on backcountry hunts.
+This phrase is not one I’d suggest living by, should one be striving for better backcountry recovery and overall performance on hunts.
 As exciting as these adventures can be, they are also exhausting, and we are but human.
 Getting a good night sleep is crucial for grinding one day after the next, both physically and mentally.
 Studies have shown that when there is a lack of sleep, we are prone to slower muscle recovery.
 To contrast that it’s also been proven that physical and cognitive performance is enhanced with adequate rest at night, being 8-10 hours.
 So, the fact is, we are not immortal, no matter how tough we think we are.
 There is a fine line between tough and stupid.
 Sleep, you’re gonna need it, and you’ll be glad you did.

-In order to enhance recovery during sleep even more, think about wearing compression socks to bed.
+In order to enhance backcountry recovery during sleep even more, think about wearing compression socks to bed.
 These actually promote blood flow by decreasing the volume of your arteries, thus taking the stress off of them.
 In turn you’ll be getting more oxygen to those muscles, which will help in muscle recovery and decrease swelling in your legs and feet.
 Along with the socks, pop a few Unplug capsules to turn up the sleep meter at night for more prolonged rest.

 We’re All Different

 When the rubber meets the road, we’re all different in our needs.
 Some of us need more recovery than others.
-What we all have in common though, is adequate recovery in the mountains helps out no matter who you are.
+What we all have in common though, is adequate backcountry recovery helps out no matter who you are.
 Treat recovery like you’d treat eating dinner at night.
 It’s just something you do and part of the routine.
 Doing this stuff doesn’t take long, but will go a long way in terms of benefit and longevity.
 And on a backcountry hunt, that can be the difference of staying out that extra day or heading home limping.
 More time in the field equals more time to enjoy the hills, and inevitably, more time to put that tag to use taking up residence in your wallet.